UK Delivery

 If you’re looking for a no-fuss application process, eFixing also offers lubricated screws for wood projects.
 Their deep threads and sharp points perform exceptionally and will make securing your wood a delight.

 Wood screws are renowned for their ability to penetrate and secure even the toughest kinds of wood.
-So take your project one step further and invest in premium quality eFixing wood screws.
+So take your project one step further and invest in premium quality eFixing wood screw collection.

 Show More